dili995/Voting-app/README.md

 http://localhost:30005/results
 ```

-## Automated Deployment of results-service
+## Automated Deployment of Results-Service
 * Create Jenkinsfile in the root directory of the results-service branch
 * Include the neccessary stages in the Jenkinsfile needed for the automated deployment
 * Build the Jenkins pipeline